CSULB's new program to eliminate campus waste by 2030!

 What is Waste Not?

 Waste Not is CSULB’s new waste diversion program designed to help the university achieve its goal of becoming a zero waste campus (90% diversion rate) by 2030.
-Founded on the principle of “waste not, want not,” this philosophy aims to promote policies and programs that reduce wasteful practices on campus while simultaneously diverting more material from landfill by introducing new composting and mixed recycling streams into our current waste management system.
+Founded on the principle of “waste not, want not,” this philosophy aims to promote policies and programs that reduce wasteful practices on campus while simultaneously diverting more material from landfill by introducing a new mixed recycling stream into our current waste management system.

-The program will be implemented in four phases over a three-year period, starting with the University Library as the first official zero waste building on campus.
-As part of Waste Not's implementation schedule, new Zero Waste Stations will replace and/or enhance the current waste bins found inside and outside classroom buildings, office/department spaces and study areas.
-Each station consists of a three-bin sorting system for:
+The program will be implemented in four phases over a three-year period, beginning with the University Library as the first official zero waste building on campus in late January 2018.
+As part of Waste Not's roll-out schedule, new Zero Waste Stations will replace and/or enhance the current waste bins found inside and outside classroom buildings, office/department spaces and study areas.
+Each station consists of a two-bin sorting system for:

-This combined systems approach will allow for more than 90% of material currently wasted to be diverted through the new compost and mixed recycling streams.
+This combined systems approach will allow us to move closer to our ulimate goal of diverting more than 90% of material currently wasted on campus.
 By going zero waste, CSULB will be well on its way to reducing its carbon footprint and moving us one step closer to achieving climate neutrality!

 What is "Zero Waste"?